nouriach/open-air-quality-api/README.md

 ## Approach

-The solution follows Clean Architecture and implements the Mediatr CQRS pattern.
+Built using .NET Core, the solution follows Clean Architecture and implements the Mediatr CQRS pattern.
 Adopting this approach also allowed for simple Logging and Validation to be used.

 There are four layers to the solution: